 Medtronic 780G - thoughts on the first 5 months

-In May this year I started using the Medtronic 780G insulin pump with the glucose sensor which operates as a hybrid closed loop system.
+In May 2021 I started using the Medtronic 780G insulin pump with the Guardian 3 glucose sensor which operates as a hybrid closed loop system.
 I'm writing this to share how I have found the pump and sensor so far - the good and the bad.
 This is all from my own perspective so things that matter to me might not matter to other people and vice versa, but I hope that sharing this will be helpful information for people trying to decide what insulin pump to have next.

 My history with insulin pumps

 This is my fourth insulin pump so I have a bit of experience of using them and I know what I do and don't like.
 I first went on a pump in 2009 when I was pregnant, a few years after being diagnosed as an adult.
 I went on a Medtronic Minimed pump on the advice of my endocrinologist and stayed on this type of pump for 8 years.
 After that I had a Roche Insight pump which I finished up with earlier this year and I was using the Freestyle Libre (self-funded) at the same time.
 You can read about the Roche pump in another post here.
-I've been using the Medtronic 780G since May this year.
+I've been using the Medtronic 780G since May 2021.

 Why I chose the 780G

 I was a bit disappointed overall with the Roche pump so I knew I needed a change and I wanted a system where the continuous glucose monitor and pump would talk to each other and I didn't want to go down the DIY option using apps etc to make that happen.
 I had tried this before but with limited success and I found the whole thing quite frustrating.
 I spoke to my hospital team who gave me some options and this was the system that fit my criteria.
 I am self funding the sensors and the hospital is funding the pump.
 I knew that I was making some compromises in going for this system but I thought the trade off was worth it for the "looping" ability I was getting.